mrstefangrimm/TemplateStateMachine/README.md

 ### Compatibility

 TSM is compatible with the current Arduino tool chain that comes with the Arduino IDE.
-It requires C++14 or higher and has no dependencies on other libraries.
+TSM requires C++11 or higher and has no dependencies on other libraries.

 ### Installation